 You can create your own custom diagram types, using any existing diagram as a template.
 You have unrivalled control over both the text content of boxes and the appearance of boxes and the layout of diagrams as a whole; but it’s even easier when it’s all done for you, which is why Family Historian comes with a choice of 32 standard ‘text schemes’ that determine the text content of boxes, and 8 ‘presets’ that determine the overall look of boxes.

 Family Historian’s smart trees give you unprecedented control over chart layout.
 Hide, show, move, resize and re-order boxes and watch as trees automatically adjust themselves to reflect your changes.
-Click on buttons to expand or close any branch on any diagram, and, again, the diagram will automatically adjust to accommodate the change.
+Click on buttons to expand or close any branch on any diagram.
+You can also click-and-drag on boxes to add relatives.
+In each case the diagram will automatically adjust to accommodate the change.

 In Family Historian, not only can you add as many pictures as you like for each person, you can add a picture once and link it to each person in the picture.
 The best family photographs are usually the ones which have more than one family member in them.
 In Family Historian, you can link each person to their own face in each picture they’re in – without having to ‘crop’ your pictures.
 By using Family Historian in this way you add value to your pictures by recording who each person is, while at the same time adding value to your family tree research by making it much more visual.
 You can display pictures (and faces from pictures) in diagrams and reports, and family tree CDs & DVDs, and websites.
 Family Historian will by default use up to 9 pictures of each individual in the main program window.